TIO-IKIM/CellViT-Inference/README.md

 </div>

 > [!IMPORTANT]
-> The package is now available on PyPI: `pip install cellvit-inference`
+> The package is now available on PyPI: `pip install cellvit`

 > [!TIP]
 > This repository is solely for performing inference on WSIs using CellViT++ and the basic CellViT model.
 It includes CellViT-HIPT-256 and CellViT-SAM-H as well as lightweight classifier modules.
 This repo does not contain training code.